Sean Yseult

-Sean Yseult (/ɪˈsɔːlt/ iss-AWLT; born Shauna Reynolds; June 6, 1966) is an American rock musician who currently plays bass guitar in the band Star & Dagger.
-She has played various instruments with different bands since the mid-1980s, and is best known for playing bass in White Zombie.
+Sean Yseult (/ɪˈsɔːlt/ iss-AWLT; born Shauna Reynolds; June 6, 1966) is an American musician who plays bass guitar in the rock band Star & Dagger.
+She is best known as the bassist for heavy metal band White Zombie in the 1980s and 90s.

 Early life and education

 Her parents were both college English professors.
-Her mother, Ann Reynolds, taught the poetry of Geoffrey Chaucer, while her father, Michael South Reynolds, was an authority on the life of Ernest Hemingway.
+Her mother, Ann Reynolds, taught the poetry of Geoffrey Chaucer, while her father, Michael S. Reynolds, was an authority on the life of Ernest Hemingway.

 The atmosphere in the family home was bohemian, with artists and scholars gathering for deep conversation and socializing.
 Yseult's parents took her and her sister to many artistic events.

 Before her days as a bassist, Yseult studied fine art and ballet while attending North Carolina School of the Arts for high school.
 She moved to New York City and earned her degree in graphic design at Parsons The New School for Design.
 It was at Parsons where she met eventual bandmate and boyfriend Rob Zombie.